About the Conway Men's Chorus

 Kelly Boswell, Vice-Chairman

 Kelly Boswell (Baritone) has been an active Chorus member since 2005 and board member for several years including serving as a section leader.
-He is a 35-year member of the engineering team at the Arkansas Educational Television Network (AETN), a member of the Society of Broadcast Engineers, having held a CBTE certification by that society.
-Kelly is an emeritus member of the board of directors of the Arkansas State Employees' Association having served as Secretary (4 years) and as a District Director (12 years).
-He is an Amateur Radio operator, holds an Amateur Extra License and served as a statewide net control station for many years.
-Kelly is a Master Mason and was the Worshipful Master of Green Grove Masonic Lodge #107 F.& A.M., in Conway in 2014.
+He is a retired television engineer (30 years with A.E.T.N.) and an Amateur Radio operator.
 Kelly came to a Chorus performance and enjoyed it so much that he knew he had to join!
 He loves singing and enjoys fellowship with the other men.

 Phil Boudreaux (Bass) is a charter member of the Chorus having been a member its debut performance of the National Anthem at a Wampus Cats high school football game.
 He also serves as the Bass Section Leader for the Chorus.
 Phil is a retired Attorney/Administrator and Lt.
 Colonel (USA).
 He brings a lifetime of singing to the chorus having sung in school and church from a very early age.
 A member of the 1967 Arkansas All-State Choir, Phil has also performed in such memorable Broadway musical as “Li'l Abner” and “Guys and Dolls”.
 A former member of a barbershop quartet, Phil enjoys the singing and fellowship associated with the Conway Men's Chorus.